 The phasing in will also mean that take home pay will in effect not be reduced in any year.
 What will occur is that pay rises linked to increased prices and productivity growth will be slightly lower than they would otherwise be.
-This was the case with the phasing in of the SG from 3% to 9%.
-It would also be the case for a phasing in of an increase from 9% to 12%.
+The wages of employees can be expected to continue to increase in both real and nominal terms over the period to 2019-20 even though the increase in the SG will be phased in over the period.
+This was the case with the phasing in of the SG from an initial 3% to 9% and there is no reason why it will not also be the case for a phasing in of the increase from 9% to 12%, particularly given that the annual adjustments to the SG rate will be small in both absolute terms and relative to total take home pay.

-In contrast, through requiring contributions to be paid from post-tax income and through the various tax rate changes the Report proposed, adoption of the Henry Report approach generally would lead to reductions in take home pay.
+In contrast, through requiring contributions to be paid from post-tax income and through the various tax rate changes the Henry Report proposed, adoption of the Henry Report approach generally would lead to reductions in take home pay.
 In many cases these would be substantial.